Fatal1ty/mashumaro/README.md

 > all subclasses will be attempted to be deserialized first,
 > superclasses — at the end.

+In the following example you can see how priority works — first we try to deserialize `ChickpeaHummus`, and if it fails, then we try `Hummus`:

 ```python
 @dataclass
 class Hummus(DataClassDictMixin):